 This idea of function-based-design is beautifully shown in the Paimio Sanatorium, designed by Alvar and Aino Aalto in 1929.
 This building functioned to prevent tuberculosis and included knowledge of the disease and what prevents it into the physical design.

-In my opinion, this building is a work of art, in and of itself.
+In my opinion, this building is an absolute work of art; it is aesthetically pleasing and functional.
 It included cross-ventilation and heliotherapy (exposure to sunshine).
 It housed specific designs for the chairs, sinks, closets and beds: all to prevent tuberculosis and make breathing easier for patients.
-However artful, this is one of the only sanitation stations still standing.
+This is one of the only sanitation stations still standing today.

 Architectural myopia